-If your pet begins to growl, show teeth, or behave aggressively, it’s time to move them to another area of the dog park.
-If the aggressive behavior doesn’t stop, or if your dog seems overly fearful, it may be best to avoid the park and try some training classes first, to help socialize your pet.
+If your pet begins to growl, show teeth or behave aggressively, it’s time to take your dog home or if your dog seems overly fearful, it may be best to avoid the park and try some training classes first to help socialize your pet.

 Leave your dog’s playthings at home because dogs can get jealous if other pets want their belongings.
 If another pet has a toy and your dog is eyeing it, it may be time to head to the other end of the park.

 Leave small children at home, too.
-Dogs are likely to be excited and your tot might take a tumble if bumped by a passing pinscher or distracted dachshund.
-Since you don’t know if any particular dog is child-friendly, it’s generally best to keep kids at a safe distance from unfamiliar pets.
+Dogs are likely to be excited and your child might take a tumble if bumped by a passing pinscher or distracted dachshund.
+Since you don’t know if any particular dog is child-friendly, it’s generally best to follow dog park etiquette and keep kids at a safe distance from unfamiliar pets.

 Always Close the Gates

 Many dog parks feature a double set of entry gates to keep pups safely inside.
 Let others pass through before you enter and make sure you close the gates behind you.

 If your dog makes a mess, dog park etiquette is to clean it up immediately.
 No one likes to step in poop or have their dog jumping around in it!
 Bring a doggy bag or two so you can take care of your dog’s business.
 There are usually trash cans to throw away dog waste around the park.

 Following these dog park etiquette tips can help create a safer, more enjoyable experience for your pup and other dogs at the park.